 Process: how much and in what ways is the dramaturg involved with the entire process.
 How did he or she contribute to the process outside of initial research and putting together packets?

 Ethics: how are issues that might be raised by the terms of the collaboration or changing responsibilities dealt with and/or resolved?

-Regional fellowship recipients will receive membership in LMDA, an all-expense paid residency at the National Festival at the Kennedy Center in Mid-April, and multi-day workshops with leading artists in both production and new play dramaturgy.
+Of the eight regional Dramaturgy awardees, four will receive an all-expense paid residency at the National Festival at the Kennedy Center in Mid-April and multi-day workshops with workshops with leading artists in both production and new play dramaturgy.